-The expanse of the title frame is elaborated with terrain placements, primary and secondary cities and interlinking networks of highways and state roads.
-Airports, tollways and thoroughfares are also marked prominently.
+The expanse of the title frame is elaborated with terrain placements, primary and secondary cities and interlinking highways and state roads.
 Political demarcations with bordering States are distinctly marked with contrasting tones.

-The map is also furnished with a city town index, County index, driving distance chart marked in miles, miniature map of the United States pinpointing the placement of New York along with a digitized flag of the State.
+The map also provides a miniature map of the United States pinpointing the placement of New York along with a digitized flag of the State.

-This elaborate guide of the state of New York comes in high quality print with various finishing options.
-Its vivid imagery makes it perfect for display and reference.
+This elaborate guide of the state of New York designed with vivid imagery is perfect for display and reference.

 Details on the map